fzipp/canvas/README.md

 The Go program (server) sends draw commands to the web browser (client) via WebSockets using a binary format.
-The client in return sends keyboard and mouse events to the server.
+The client in return sends keyboard, mouse and touch events to the server.

 The module does not require operating system specific backends or Cgo bindings.
 It does not use WebAssembly, which means the Go code runs on the server side,